saransekar/python/README.md

-## Word Match
+## Python Program

 ### Overview

-> Give the file name within the name of the words in the command terminal. finding closest words in the file and get the maximum closest word and it will be displayed.
+> Updated lots of python file in the Python repository and seperated the folder and run in the file.

 ### Prerequisites